 Although these breaches are becoming more frequent, businesses should not lose sight of their seriousness or the importance of a robust cybersecurity strategy.

-The Rise of Business Email Compromise
+What Is Business Email Compromise (BEC)?

 BEC attacks often involve impersonating other users, such as a CFO, and spoofing email addresses by changing a single letter, symbol or number, while giving instructions to wire money to the perpetrator's account.
-Attackers typically gain access to a company email account and send emails to specific contacts to persuade them to send funds or provide information that can later be exploited.
 The targeted user is misled into interacting with what appears to be a legitimate contact, either through a similar-looking domain or a familiar display name.

 BEC attacks are meticulously planned and executed, often targeting specific individuals within an organization who have access to sensitive information or financial resources.
+Here's an example of how this form of cyber scam could work:

 One common example of a BEC attack involves a company's billing manager.
 The attack begins with the billing manager receiving a phishing email from what appears to be a trusted source.
 The email contains a link to a fraudulent website designed to look like a legitimate login page.
 Unaware of the deception, the billing manager enters their password on the fake site, inadvertently giving the cybercriminal access to their email account.

-With control of the billing manager's email account, the attacker can send emails to the company's clients.
+With control of the billing manager's legitimate email account, the attacker can send emails to the company's clients.
 These emails instruct clients to wire money to a "new account," which is the cybercriminal's overseas account.
 The emails are crafted to look authentic, often using the company's branding and language to avoid raising suspicion.
 Clients, believing the request to be legitimate, follow the instructions and transfer funds to the criminal's account.

 This fraudulent activity can continue for a while before the billing manager, or the clients realize something is amiss.
 By the time the deception is uncovered, the money transferred to the fake account is typically irretrievably lost.
 The financial impact on the company can be significant, and the damage to its reputation can be long-lasting.